S.Africas Ramaphosa Favourite To Keep ANC Leadership Despite Scandal - UrduPoint

 But Ramaphosa's clean-hands image has been dented by allegations he concealed a huge cash burglary at his farm rather than report the matter to the authorities.

-Despite this, the 70-year-old leader appears on track to win the party leadership election, expected to take place among delegates on Saturday.
+Despite this, the 70-year-old leader appears on track to win the party leadership election.

 A small group of heckling delegates tried to disrupt his address, chanting "Change!
 Change!" while also banging on their tables.